betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 ### BlueJay

-BlueJay fully supports RPM filtering and EDT telementry and is the recommended ESC firmware for 8bit ESCs.
+BlueJay fully supports RPM filtering and EDT telemetry and is the recommended ESC firmware for 8bit ESCs.
 Orginally developed by Mathias, a Betaflight developer, more recently BlueJay has been transferred to the BirdSanctuary team and is maintained by Damosvil and Stylesuxx in close partnership with the esc-configurator project.

 BlueJay is easily flashed with an elegant online flashing tool [ESC Configurator](https://esc-configurator.com/).
 An older offline configurator (https://github.com/mathiasvr/bluejay-configurator/releases) is available but not recommended for current releases.
 The firmware supports both L and H type ESCs as well as newer Z type, with a range of options, and has been tested on various ESC models.